 During the probationary period you may receive an initial pay, which will be increased once the probationary period is over.

-Job Loss and Change
+Job Loss and Change in the CR

-How can I quit my job?
+How can I as a foreigner in the CR quit my job?

 If you want to leave your job, you do not need to have a special reason to do so.
 All you need to do is to write an agreement of termination of employment, in which you agree with your employer on your final day of employment.
 If your employer does not agree to your leaving your job, you can terminate your employment by giving notice.
 If you decide to give notice, there is a 2-month notice period before you can actually leave your job.